shageenthsandrakumar/Project-Euler/problem_011/README.md

 Since all elements on the same diagonal have the same $k$ value, they all align in the same column.

-**Key insight:** The adjacency length `adj_size` doesn't affect the skewing transformation itself—it only determines the kernel size used in the subsequent convolution.
+**Key insight:** The adjacency length `adj_size` doesn't affect the skewing transformation itself.It only determines the kernel size used in the subsequent convolution.
 This is why the solution generalizes seamlessly. ∎

 ---